Monday, June 20, 2022

 But it still felt like roughing it to Ernie, who’d been visiting it every summer since he was a boy.
 He loved fishing, although he never got good at it, on the lake; it was a short drive to kayaking and canoeing on the AuSable River, which he loved, because you could just float along with the fairly rapid current.
 He liked outdoor campfires with the sun setting across the lake; he didn’t even mind the outhouse.
 It was always a trip back in time, with local stores that carried quaint, old-fashioned can food brands he never saw on shelves in Detroit, and second hand comic books he’d never heard of before.

-His parents now gone, Ernie brought friends and male lovers up to the cabin for weekends or a week at a time; while there were cabins on other properties on the lake, there was isolation and privacy and Ernie could imagine he was a pioneer, with the world beginning again.
+His parents now gone, Ernie brought friends and lovers up to the cabin for weekends or a week at a time; while there were cabins on other properties on the lake, there was isolation and privacy and Ernie could imagine he was a pioneer, with the world beginning again.

 The first week of Summer Arts Camp had been a qualified success, after it looked like it was going to be a disaster—this despite the mishap with the boiler room.
 His slate of canceling visiting artists threatened to derail the whole affair, but the substitute visiting artists had been a godsend, exceeding every expectation; they were a dream come true—and too good to be true.